General Data Protection Regulation (GDPR): What Do You Need to Do

 This means a lot of changes to how most businesses operate on a day-to-day basis when it comes to people’s personal data.

 It may surprise you how much personal data you collect and process.
-The more you do, the more you things you will probably have to do to comply with GDPR.
+The more you do, the more you things you have to do to comply with GDPR.

 GDPR: What do you need to do?
 Start by Getting to Grips with Your Data

-The first thing that you might find helpful to do is to get a solid idea of all of the information your business collects and processes about people.
+The first thing that you might find helpful to get started with data protection in light of GDPR is to get a solid idea of all of the information your business collects and processes about people.

 Personal data includes things like: